chromaui/chromatic-docs/cost-controls.md

 ### Prerequisites

 - You must be on Storybook 6.2+ to use `--only-changed`.
+- You must be using the `main.js:stories` field for your stories, not requiring them in `.storybook/preview.js`

+### Troubleshooting

+ - If you have a large dependency tree, the build process may crash with an out of memory error.
+To work around this, pass `NODE_OPTIONS=--max_old_space_size=4096` (or higher) as an environment variable to the Chromatic CLI.

+ - If you are manually building your storybook, ensure you pass `--webpack-stats-json path/to/sb/build` to the `build-storybook` script.

 ### Circumstances when a full build will be run